Perception with Guarantees: Certified Pose Estimation via Reachability Analysis: Evaluation Details and Ablation Studies

-We ablate in \cref{tab:ablation-image-resolution} the effect of the image resolution on the results.
-Interestingly, despite requiring more pose candidates with larger image resolution, the average after the initial filtering is applied (\cref{alg:image-to-pose}, line~\ref{alg-line:quick-exit}) stays roughly constant and thus also the computation time.
+We summarize in \cref{tab:ablation-image-resolution} the effect of the image resolution on the results.
+Interestingly, despite requiring more pose candidates with larger image resolution, after the initial filtering is applied, the average number of remaining candidates (\cref{alg:image-to-pose}, line~\ref{alg-line:quick-exit}) stays roughly constant, and so does the computation time.
 We also show the average number of witness pixels that have to be considered with each image resolution, confirming the efficiency of our approach.

-Please also note that the computational complexities in \cref{prop:algForward} and \cref{th:algBackward} can be improved by cropping a high-resolution image $\image\in\B^{w\times h}$ to the relevant part, and adjusting the application of \cref{prop:enclosing-unsafe-inputs} due to this rescaling (not implemented).
+Please note that the computational complexities in \cref{prop:algForward} and \cref{th:algBackward} can be improved by cropping a high-resolution image $\image\in\B^{w\times h}$ to the relevant part, and adjusting the application of \cref{prop:enclosing-unsafe-inputs} due to this rescaling (not implemented).
 However, we did not implement this optimization to avoid distorting the overall evaluation results.